 - 8.1 All Members and officers are responsible for ensuring that the risk implications are considered and included when making decisions and planning services.
 To deliver services and key priorities the Council must manage its risks and opportunities. - 8.2 Significant risks are recorded in the Leadership Risk Register which is managed and monitored.
 The Leadership Team reviews this every 6 months.
 The risk register is used to formulate the internal audit plan.
 The service risks are identified from the Divisional Assurance Statements completed by the Heads of Services.
-The Risk Management Framework is reviewed annually and was reported to Audit Crime & Disorder Committee in November.
-The Leadership Risk Register is currently being refreshed to reflect the on going impact of Covid-19 and the risks are recorded for covid secure and the recovery. - 8.3 The Council's IT systems are regularly audited and the Council has an IT Security & Acceptable Use Policy and IT Information Assurance Policy.
+The Risk Management Framework is reviewed annually and was reported to the Audit, Crime & Disorder Committee in November.
+The Leadership Risk Register is currently being updated. - 8.3 The Council's IT systems are regularly audited and the Council has an IT Security & Acceptable Use Policy and IT Information Assurance Policy.